BBC iPlayer: History

-The concept for the BBC iPlayer was dreamt up by Ben Lavender in 2005, a BBC employee frustrated by attempting to bit-torrent Buffy the Vampire Slayer.
-He went on a 'road-show' around the BBC to sell the concept and was told by the Director General that he had "saved the BBC".
+The launch of the BBC iPlayer, and how it worked with, not against, the digital eco-system in the UK, was detailed in a speech given by Highfield at the IEA Future Of Broadcasting Conference: ’Our BBC iPlayer service, launching on 27 July, offering the last seven days of the BBC's TV programmes on–demand over the internet, has already helped all the players in the UK on–demand space.
+We established the rights frameworks with the relevant rights bodies such as PACT.
+We established the technology framework that enabled us to use a peer–to–peer service that kept our distribution costs down whilst keeping our rights holders happy, a framework that has been copied by both Sky and Channel 4.
+And by working closely with the internet service providers like Carphone Warehouse and Virgin Media, we believe the BBC iPlayer will drive new broadband take–up, and demand for higher connection speeds.
+Market impact?
+Yes – a positive one!’

 BBC Redux was developed as a proof of concept for a cross-platform, Flash Video-based streaming system.
 BBC iPlayer left beta and went live on 25 December 2007.
 On 25 June 2008 a new-look iPlayer was launched, originally as a beta-test version alongside the earlier version.
 The site tagline was "Catch up on the last 7 days of BBC TV & Radio", reflecting that programmes were unavailable on iPlayer after this time (with some exceptions).
 The BBC states on its website that this is for copyright reasons.
 The marketing slogan was later changed to "Making the unmissable, unmissable".
 In May 2010 the site was updated again to include a recommendations feature and a "social makeover".

 In February 2011, the BBC iPlayer was once again modified to include links to programmes from other broadcasters, including ITV, ITV2, ITV3, ITV4, Channel 4, E4, More4, Film4, Channel 5, 5Star, 5USA and S4C.
 The feature was added to the search function and the channels function.
-When users click on a programme by another broadcaster they are redirected to the relevant broadcaster's catch up service (either the ITV Hub, All 4 or My5).
+When users click on a programme by another broadcaster they are redirected to the relevant broadcaster's catch-up service (either ITV Player, 4oD or Demand Five).